 So you’ve decided you want to dip your toe into wedding photography however have absolutely no idea where to start… this is for you!
-Personally, when I first started my photography journey I thought to myself “I will never shoot weddings’” because the idea of that much responsibility on my plate, well that just felt insurmountable.
+Personally, when I first started my photography journey I thought to myself “I will never shoot weddings’” because of the idea of that much responsibility on my plate, well that just felt insurmountable.
 Fast forward about six months and I realized the sessions that stuck with me the most, were my couples.

-Since there isn’t a huge market for non-event couples only photography, I knew wedding photography was the next step for me.
+Since there isn’t a huge market for non-event couples-only photography, I knew wedding photography was the next step for me.
 However what I wasn’t going to do was jump right into shooting the most important day of someone’s life, when I hadn’t ever held a camera during a wedding before.
-That led me down a path of booking 32 second shooter gigs for this year and I want to share with you that process and how you can get there too.
+That led me down a path of booking 32 second-shooter gigs for this year and I want to share with you that process and how you can get there too.
 Keep reading to learn why I preach second shooting, how to get into the market, and most importantly how to be a STELLAR second shooter!

 Going back to the sheer amount of responsibility on your plate, it is not to be taken lightly.
-Although it is not required, I would recommend taking some time second shoot a handful of weddings (even if it’s only to learn the ins/outs of a wedding day).
+Although it is not required, I would recommend taking some time to second shoot a handful of weddings (even if it’s only to learn the ins/outs of a wedding day).
 I think a lot of people look at their work and think “I’m confident with where I’m at, I don’t need to second shoot”… while I agree your work is stellar, there is so much more to a successful wedding day, outside of just being able to take a good photo.
 Before we even dive into how to be a strong second shooter, let’s talk about what you’re likely to see/learn while doing it:

-Taking the step to become a second shooter not only is going to give you a glimpse into a realistic wedding day (without the majority of stress that a lead photographer carries), but it will also help you decide if this is the route you want to take your business.
+Taking the step to become a second shooter not only is going to give you a glimpse into a realistic wedding day (without the majority of the stress that a lead photographer carries), but it will also help you decide if this is the route you want to take your business.
 Now at this point you’re probably wondering ok I get what I’m going to learn, but how in the world do I even become a second shooter?!
 Let’s start by going through your social media accounts, and picking 5-10 wedding photographers that you follow, admire, and most importantly would love to work for.
-Now let me super frank- don’t just pick random people, the email you send them needs to be genuine and at this point I think most people can see through an email full of BS.
+Now let me be super frank- don’t just pick random people, the email you send them needs to be genuine and at this point, I think most people can see through an email full of BS.
 Now I want you to draft an email that has the following structure: